I have read or listened to every book on this page, & would recommend all of them to my best friend.

 It's the basis of creating an exceptionally effective mastermind group of which most are NOT.

-Noise by Daniel Kahneman, Cass R. Sunstein & Oliver Sibony published in 2021.
+The research described within it is supported by later work such as Noise by Daniel Kahneman, Cass R. Sunstein & Oliver Sibony published in 2021.

 This book is essential listening if you want to lead or thrive in an international, multicultural team.